mentalisttraceur/python-dynamicscope/README.rst

 .. code::

-    AttributeError: 'x' was not found in dynamic scope
+    AttributeError: 'x' not found in dynamic scope

 (It is an ``AttributeError`` and not a ``NameError`` because dynamic scope is accessed with attribute access - returning the standard error for